onkelbeh/HomeAssistantRepository/README.md

 * zigbee2mqtt
 * zwave-js-server (W.I.P, see https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues/269)

+## 2023-03 changed main Ebuild SRC_URI to Pypi
+As the current translation files have been removed from the core (https://developers.home-assistant.io/blog/2023/02/06/translations-files-removed-from-core/), I have switched SRC_URI to Pypi, the SDIST there contains all artifacts including the translations.
+Unfortunately tests are not part of the PyPi SDIST, so currently we have none.
+I'll try to pull in the tests from the Github Tarball in one of the next Releases.

 ## 2022-10: reworked all Ebuilds, same KEYWORDS on all Ebuilds
 Overdue for long, went through all Ebuilds, removed unused and old versions.
 All Ebuilds now have default tests turned on, and got Python 3.11 compatibility assigned.
 Some could not be tested yet on 3.11 (missing external dependencies).
 Ebuilds now are maintained with `pkgdev` instead of `repoman` and are checked against `pkgcheck` before release.
 For easier compilation tests and maintainance, all Ebuilds will now have
 ```